Coldcard/firmware/docs/notes-on-repro.md

 To summarize `check-repro`:

-- At the final `check-repro` step, we have a locally built `firmware-signed.bin` and we want to check that it matches the binary release provided by Coldcard.
+- At the final `check-repro` step, we have a locally built `firmware-signed.bin` and we want to check that it matches the binary release provided by Coinkite.

+- This step verifies the signature of the binary is valid, using either the Coinkite key factory key or the "debug" key zero which is public.

 - An identical checksum match will not be possible as is, since there is signature data embedded into into the binary, which must be removed.

 - The specific release of the version that is being built is fetched, and placed it under /tmp/checkout/firmware/releases/*.dfu

-- `split` (cli/signit.py: Line 153-175) is run against the release `*.dfu` resulting in a `check-fw.bin` and `check-bootrom.bin`
+- `split` (cli/signit.py: Line 153-175) is run against the release `*.dfu` resulting in a `check-fw.bin` and `check-bootrom.bin`.
+"This splits the DFU file into the two parts it contains: the main firmware (COLDCARD application) and the boot loader code."

 - `check` (cli/signit.py: Line 176-241) is run against each the release `check-fw.bin` and our built `firmware-signed.bin`.

-- a hexdump is taken of each the release `check-fw.bin` and our built `firmware-signed.bin` piped through $TRIM_SIG which removes the signature bytes and subsitutes it with a common string.
+- a hexdump is taken of each the release `check-fw.bin` and our built `firmware-signed.bin` piped through $TRIM_SIG which removes 64 bytes of signature data and subsitutes it with a common string.

 - Finally the diff of the two hexdumps are compared to prove reproducibility.